Updated for the 2024 tax year.

 Why it’s smart to always invest to get the full match

-OK, you probably have a lot of different money goals (hello, house with sauna), and retirement might feel a long way off.
+OK, you probably have a lot of different financial goals (hello, house with sauna), and retirement might feel a long way off.
 But consider this: The stock market has historically earned an average return of ~9.6% a year.
 The key word here is “average.”
 In any given year, it might be more, it might be less.
 There’s risk involved.
 At Ellevest, we assess your risk and recommend an investment portfolio designed to get you to your goal in 70% of market scenarios or better (and never just in stocks, btw) — but still.
 Risk.

 On the other hand, with an employer match of 50%, you’re basically earning a 50% return on everything you put in (once it’s vested).
 Fifty percent.
 That’s free money.
 Kind of amazing, no?
 Better yet because that itself gets invested in the market along with your own contributions, your 50% gets the chance to earn even more returns — compounded.
 In case you’re counting, that’s returns on returns on returns.